MohammedZweiri/AMLS_II_assignment24_25-/README.md

 1. Main folder contains main.py file, which runs other instances of python scripts.
 2. `model` folder which contains EfficientNet model files needed when running the scripts.
 4. `src` folder contain `utils.py` script.
 This file is called by all ML model scripts in this assignment to perform a centralized tasks, such as:
-   - Downloading and loading Cassava leaf disease dataset.
+   - Downloading Cassava leaf disease dataset.
    - Split dataset into train, validation and test.
    - Output a subset of a dataset.
    - Plot accuracy and loss graphs.